 When people ask when I first started travelling solo, I usually tell them it was when I went to Seoul in 2011, where I consciously planned to travel by myself from start to end.
-But really, I consider the first time I truly had a taste of solo travel to be when I spent my first night overseas on my own in a trip to Nice back in 2007.
+But honestly, my first taste of solo travel took place much earlier back in 2007, way before this blog was in the picture, when I spent my first night overseas on my own in the town of Nice on a 2D1N trip in Southern France.

-I was visiting my friend R who was studying in Montpellier at the time, and while she was finishing up her last week of school before we headed to Barcelona, I was left to my own devices most of the time.
-Most of my time I spent exploring Montpellier, and I even made a day trip out to Toulouse on my own, but Nice would be the first time I would spend a night in a hostel, on my own!
-It may sound a bit ridiculous to my well travelled readers, but I had always bunked with family or at least one friend up to that point, so it was a bit of a milestone for me.
+I was visiting my friend R who was studying in Montpellier at the time, and while she was finishing up her last week of school before we headed to Spain, I was left to my own devices most of the time.
+I spent that time exploring Montpellier, and I even made a day trip out to Toulouse on my own, but Nice was the first time I would spend a night in a hostel, on my own!
+It may sound a bit ridiculous to my more well-travelled readers, but I had always with family and friends up to that point, so it was a bit of a milestone for me.

 “Quite an interesting experience travelling on my own.
 Good thing is I’m forced to make decisions about what and how long I want to see things.
 Bad thing is no one to talk to and take pictures of me!”

-I had to pull out the trusty old travel journal to check my memories, and was surprised but how much I both remembered and forgot about this trip.
-There was a sense of familiarity seeing my own voice on the page, but also some wonder that I ever wrote and experienced some of these things which now seem a little foreign somehow.
+I had to pull out the trusty old travel journal to check my memories, and was surprised by how much I both remembered and forgot about this trip.
+There was a sense of familiarity seeing my own voice on the page, but also some wonder that I ever wrote and experienced some of these things that now seem so commonplace to me.

-My one abiding memory of Nice was that it wasn’t really that nice when I was there!
-It was all gloomy and raining, nothing at all like the sunny pictures of the French Riviera, and hardly any of the blue that made the Cote d’Azur postcard worthy.
+My one abiding memory of Nice was that it wasn’t really that nice when I was there (sorry had to make that pun).
+It was all gloomy and raining, nothing at all like the sunny pictures of the French Riviera, and hardly any of the blue that makes the Cote d’Azur postcard worthy.
 All I had was lots of rain and huddling underneath my umbrella trying to stay dry.

-A large amount of my time was spent on the Promenade des Anglais, or the Promenade of the English – this is a pretty famous stretch which encircles the Bay of Angels, or Baie des Anges if you prefer, which is the curved bay that you often see portrayed in many photos.
+A large amount of my time was spent on the Promenade des Anglais, or the Promenade of the English – this is a pretty famous stretch that encircles the Bay of Angels, or Baie des Anges if you prefer, the curved bay that you often see portrayed in many photos of Nice.
 I climbed up to the nearby Chateau Hill – all 213 steps – to take in the view.

-The bay is also unusual as it was a black pebble beach, and not a typical sandy one.
+The bay is also unusual as it has a black pebble beach instead of a typical sandy one.
 I remember some crazy tourists jumping into the water for a swim while I shivered under my brolly in jeans and a jacket!

 I didn’t do much else, mostly walked around the streets and found a random building or two to duck into when I got tired of getting wet – I ended up in the Theatre de la Photographie et l’image, a small orange building with a gallery of photos.
 I also popped into the Palais Lascaris at some point, which turns out to be a Musical Instrument museum in a 17th century aristocratic building (here’s the wiki page for an English rundown).